Posted on

 Most of the states in the United States, including California, are comparative negligence states.
 This means they apply comparative fault laws.

-Per California’s pure comparative fault laws, a plaintiff can recover damages in a personal injury lawsuit against a defendant.
-However, the plaintiff’s ultimate recovery will be reduced by his/her own fault, or level of fault.1
+Per California’s pure comparative fault laws, you can recover damages in a personal injury lawsuit against a defendant.
+However, your ultimate recovery will be reduced by your own fault, or level of fault.1

-In other words, in a personal injury case, a judge or jury will decide what percentage of the plaintiff’s own negligence contributed to his/her injuries.
-If the plaintiff was partially responsible for his or her own harm, the damages award will be reduced by the plaintiff’s percentage of fault.2
+In other words, in a personal injury case, a judge or jury will decide what percentage of your own negligence contributed to your injuries.
+If you were partially responsible for your own harm, the damages award will be reduced by your percentage of fault.2

 Comparative negligence works, then, by reducing compensation for one’s own injuries in accordance with one’s own fault.

-Consider, for example, a dog bite case where the plaintiff helped provoke the canine by throwing a rock.
-Here, the plaintiff clearly helped stir the dog and this could have helped cause the bite.
-If a jury determines that the plaintiff’s actions were 10 percent to blame for the bite, then a final damage award will get lowered by 10 percent.
+Consider, for example, a dog bite case where you helped provoke the canine by throwing a rock.
+Here, you clearly helped stir the dog and this could have helped cause the bite.
+If a jury determines that your actions were 10 percent to blame for the bite, then a final damage award will get lowered by 10 percent.

 Comparative fault laws can apply to most California injury cases.
 Common types of claims involving these rules include: